Docs

 ⚠️

-If you are not currently logged in to Roblox Studio, you will need to provide a ROBLOSECURITY environment variable.
+You will need to provide a MANTLE_OPEN_CLOUD_API_KEY environment variable.
+If you are not currently logged in to Roblox Studio, you will also need to provide a ROBLOSECURITY environment variable.
 You can read more about this in the Authentication guide.

 If everything goes well, you should see that the deployment completed successfully.
 Let's break down the output.